-- Congress should increase humanitarian accounts for Syria in appropriations for the U.S. Agency for International Development (USAID).
+- Increase Syria humanitarian accounts through the U.S. Agency for International Development (USAID).

 - Allow the office of U.S. Office of Foreign Disaster Assistance (OFDA) to fund the reinforcement of underground hospitals, which is shown to save lives.
 This currently falls between the cracks of emergency response and development aid (H.Res.
 395).